YNHH Children's Hospital - Parking and Construction Update

 - the code on the container contains K8, SH or Z2; and

 - the expiration date is 4-1-2022 (APR 2022) or later.

 A healthy pregnancy starts with planning and preparing for the expected and the unexpected.
-At County Obstetrics & Gynecology, we want to provide you with the information you need to help make decisions that are right for you and your family.
-Your first obstetrical visit here will include meeting with Kim Santagata; she is the Patient Educator for our practice.
-Her primary role is to meet all of our Obstetrical patients as soon as they find out they are pregnant.
-She provides information on nutrition, prenatal vitamins and information about many of the tests that will be offered during various stages of pregnancy.
-She also provides information and resources for childbirth classes, hospital tours and other options for the expectant mother.
-The visit with the patient educator is a required visit for all pregnant patients and is provided at no-charge.
+At County Obstetrics & Gynecology, we provide you with the information you need to help make decisions that are right for you and your family.
+Your first obstetrical visit here is called the Education Visit.
+This first visit will provide you with information on nutrition, prenatal vitamins, and an overview of many of the tests that will be offered during various stages of pregnancy.
+We will set up your electronic prenatal record and show you the best ways to communicate with us electronically.
+You will also learn where to go for resources regarding childbirth classes, hospital tours, and other options for the expectant mother.

-After meeting with Kim, you will eventually meet all of our providers here at County.
-At each prenatal office visit, we will perform routine screenings including weight, urine testing, blood pressure, measurement of the uterus to check for fetal growth, fetal heart beat and the mother will be examined to address any problems or concerns she may be having.
-Certain tests will be performed throughout pregnancy; some of these tests are routine while others may require review of your history to determine if there are any genetic conditions that could be passed on to the baby.
+After the first visit, you will eventually meet all of our providers here at County.
+At each prenatal visit, we will perform routine screenings including weight, urine testing, blood pressure, measurement of the uterus to check for fetal growth, fetal heartbeat and the mother will be examined to address any problems or concerns she may be having.
+Certain tests will be performed throughout pregnancy; some of these tests are routine while others may require a review of your history to determine if there are any genetic conditions that could be passed on to the baby.

 Every pregnancy can have risks.
 Pregnancies are considered to be “high risk” when complications arise, either due to the mother or the baby.
 If your pregnancy is high risk more careful monitoring and observation is required.
 Our physicians have the resources available to manage high risk pregnancies.